MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 ### Processing peaks scores

 This table has a value and score for each record.
-Here are the values that should be used, you can modify the scores to suit your needs.
+Here are the values that should be used.
+You can modify the scores to suit your needs.

 | **Value** | **Score** |
 |-----------|-----------|